eigerco/solana-spec/gossip-protocol-spec.md

  - `from` - public key of origin
  - `transaction` - a vote transaction, an atomically-committed sequence of instructions
  - `wallclock` - wallclock of the node that generated that message
- - `slot` - the unit of time given to a leader for encoding a block, it is actually an `u64` type
+ - `slot` - slot in which the vote was created

  ```rust
  Vote {